City Comparison

 Centreville is more affordable with a median home price of $600K, compared to $703K in Springfield.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Centreville prices range from $245K–$3.1M.
 Springfield prices range from $210K–$1.7M.

-Centreville has stronger schools overall, with a 84% average pass rate compared to 82% in Springfield.
-Top schools in Centreville include Centreville High School and Westfield High School.
-In Springfield, standout schools include West Springfield High School and Robert E. Lee High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Centreville public schools have a 84% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Centreville include Centreville High School and Westfield High School; in Springfield, West Springfield High School and Robert E. Lee High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Centreville or Springfield?